nazmul-nhb/nhb-toolbox-docs/docs/utilities/misc/throttleAction.md

 - Use throttle for scroll, resize, or mouse-move events to protect performance.
 - Use debounce for “do X after no more triggers”; throttle for “do X at regular intervals”.
+- Please refer to [debounceAction](debounceAction) to debounce an action or function.

 ---